okrayum/jtc-w2d1/task2_postman_collection/README.md

 The only challenge I faced was exporting the collection.
 I finally figured out that I had to save it first.
 That makes sense.

+## Key Learnings

+If you are using an app with a GUI explore all of the options it has for the user.
+Also that Postman is simple to set up and use.

 ## Screenshot

 ![Screenshot](task2.png)